 Instructions

-- Pour over 1 cup of honey to cover the fruit(s) or veggie(s) entirely.
-Bare in mind that once bubbles start to form in the honey, it turns into a frothy concoction, and honey can spill over the jar.
-Therefore don't fill a jar to the top; give the honey a breathing space.
+- Pour the honey over the ingredients so they are fully submerged in the honey.
+Use a wooden spoon to gently move them around so the ingredients are fully coated and the honey can reach the bottom of the jar.
+You can also drizzle some honey at the bottom of the jar.
+Remember that once bubbles start to form in the honey, it turns into a frothy concoction, and honey can spill over the jar.
+Therefore don’t fill a jar to the top; give the honey a breathing space.
+I put a plate underneath my honey mixture so liquid can leak out.

 Recommended Products